Elliott-Larsen Building: History

 The first state office building in Lansing was constructed in 1853; this was replaced with another building in 1872 and demolished the following year.
 By the 1910s, the state realized the need for a new office building, and funds were appropriated beginning in 1917 for a new structure.
 Architect Edwyn A. Bowd of Lansing was commissioned to design the building, and plans were approved in 1918.
 Construction commenced in 1919 on the Classical Revival style building, and was completed in 1921.

 On February 8, 1951, the building was intentionally set on fire by a state office employee.
 The following morning, part of the seventh floor collapsed down to the next level, which destroyed a large number of state historical records.
 In the reconstruction, the seventh floor was removed.

 The building served as the primary state office building until the completion of the first part of a new state government complex in 1953.
 The building remains in use by the state.

-On June 30, 2020, Gov. Gretchen Whitmer announced the renaming of the building as the Elliott-Larsen Building in honor of lawmakers who sponsored Michigan's bipartisan civil rights law of 1976.
+On June 30, 2020, Gov. Gretchen Whitmer announced the renaming of the building as the Elliott-Larsen Building in honor of Daisy Elliott and Melvin L. Larsen, the lawmakers who sponsored Michigan's bipartisan civil rights law of 1976.